mahdiwf/loan-prediction/README.md

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/f69cbc13-5f54-4879-a4f9-2811ddc5c7ca)

 To answer the questions/hypothesis asked in the assignment:
 Partial dependence plots show how each variable or predictor affects the model's predictions.
+1) The higher the installment, the more likely the customer will not pay.
+It seems to make sense, but we could analyze the data deeper by comparing the installment with the income.
+We will have a better context.
+2) The join applications seem more likely to default.
+Are they unfortunately separated/divorced after the application?
+Do they pass the responsibility to each other?
+3) High-credit customers are more likely to default.
+A higher credit limit will likely loan a higher amount.
+This makes them not being able to pay.

+Partial dependence plots show how each variable or predictor affects the model's predictions.
  1) The higher the installment, the more likely the customer will not able to fully pay.
 This makes sense, but to be more contextual probably we could analize the data more details such as comparing with the income.
  2) Join application seems more likely to default.
 Perhaps, they are unfortunately separated/divorced? or they pass the responsibility to each other?